Office of the Assistant Secretary for Administration and Management, Department of Labor.

 Regulatory Flexibility Act/Small Business Regulatory Enforcement Fairness Act

 The Regulatory Flexibility Act (RFA), at 5 U.S.C.
 603(a), requires agencies to prepare and make available for public comment an initial regulatory flexibility analysis, which describes the impact of the proposed Rule on small entities.
 Section 605 of the RFA allows an agency to certify a Rule, in lieu of preparing an analysis, if the proposed rulemaking is not expected to have a significant economic impact on a substantial number of small entities.
-This proposed rule does not affect small entities as defined in the RFA.
+This DFR does not affect small entities as defined in the RFA.
 Therefore, the proposed rule will not have a significant economic impact on a substantial number of these small entities.
+Therefore, the Department certifies that the proposed rule will not have a significant economic impacts on a substantial number of small entities.
 Therefore, the Department certifies that the proposed rule will not have a significant economic impacts on a substantial number of small entities.

 Paperwork Reduction Act